red-dev-inc/avalanche-chainlink-tutorial/README.md

-# How to Use Your Own Chainlink Node And External Adapter In Avalanche
+# How to Configure and Use Your Own Chainlink Node And External Adapter In Your Avalanche dApp
 # Introduction

 This tutorial will show you how to setup a Chainlink node with the Avalanche Fuji Testnet and create dApp smart contracts to connect to the Chainlink node.